kernelsmith/about/pubs/realtek_sdk.md

 Therefore, if an attacker can put anything into "attacker_data" that terminates the echo command, arbitrary commands can be run.
 In this case, not surprisingly, those commands are run as root.
 There are some speed bumps on the way to exploitation since the device is stripped of most file transfer utilities and the added port mapping has some restrictions that limit, but don't eliminate, code execution vectors.
 Although only miniigd v1.07 was tested, every copy of the binary gathered from public sources had this version and the same vulnerability.

 Some readers may be thinking they've previously seen this vulnerability, and they would be somewhat correct.
 Determining whether this is a new vulnerability or not turned out to be quite a challenge and required significant research.
 Ultimately, the responsible binary is miniigd and advertises itself as "OS 1.0 UPnP/1.0 Realtek/V1.3" on UDP:1900; however, its service description offers a "Server: miniupnpd/1.0 UPnP/1.0" banner on TCP:52869.
 Additionally, miniigd appears to share a lot of code with LinuxIGD.
 The command injection vulnerability was long ago fixed in both the MiniUPnP and LinuxIGD projects.
-MiniUPnP actually removed all calls to system.
+MiniUPnP actually removed all calls to system.  ![UPnP][upnp]

 To further muddy the waters, the maintainer of the MiniUPnP project, Thomas Bernard, was consulted and his brief assessment was:  "I guess it [miniigd] is affected by the same vulnerabilities as the old version of miniupnpd is forked from."
 Doing a quick strings comparison gave him the impression that miniigd left "SSDP/description generation/SOAP/HTTP code from miniupnpd quite unchanged, but added table initialization into the binary (calling iptable through `system()`)."
 Calls to iptable were long ago removed from both the MiniUPnP and LinuxIGD projects.